-The term 'Forbearance' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Forbearance' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Forbearance refers to a debt default solution mostly utilized for student loan borrowers who cannot make consistent payments every month on their student loans.
 In some cases, a borrower may be able to qualify for a forbearance, or otherwise a deferment, on the federal student loans.
 This would help the borrower to postpone entirely (on a temporary basis) or even to permanently reduce the monthly amount due.
 The goal with either of these scenarios is to help the former student borrower avoid sinking into default on the student loan.

 Forbearance should never be confused with deferment.
 With deferment, the arrangement made is for a temporary delay in paying back the principal balance on the student loans.
 The government could choose to pay the interest on these loans while they are in deferment.
 Sometimes qualifying for deferment can be an automatic feature if the student borrower is still enrolled at least half time in a qualifying post-secondary level university or college.
 If the borrower’s income is minimal or if he or she is performing service for the community or in the military, he or she might also automatically qualify.
 Requesting such a deferment is a matter of contacting the financial aid office for the college or university which was attended alongside the loan servicer or lender.
 It is ultimately up to them to provide the borrower with the necessary paper work in order to successfully complete the request for deferment.